ErickAgrazal/ta-bulk-testing/README.md

 # ta-bulk-testing
 This is a project that helps you make bulk testing to twilio's autopilot infraestructure.
+It uses a csv file fixtures as input and returns a json report if needed.

 ## Installation
 In order to install it, just clone the project and install the dependencies.